X League (women's football)

 The Extreme Football League (X League) is a women's semi-professional indoor American football league operating in the United States.
 The league was originally founded in 2009 as the Lingerie Football League (LFL), and later rebranded as the Legends Football League in 2013.

-On December 13, 2019, the league announced that it would not be holding a 2020 season and that it had instead restructured under its current name, placing new teams mostly in the same locations as the 2019 LFL season.
+On December 13, 2019, the league announced that it would not be holding a 2020 season; instead, it had restructured under its current name, placing new teams mostly in the same locations as the 2019 LFL season.
 The league also did not operate during 2021, amid the COVID-19 pandemic.
 The X League's eight-team 2022 season spanned June to September, concluding with the restructured league's inaugural championship, the X Cup, won by the Chicago Blitz.

-The league is owned by Mike Ditka, a former National Football League (NFL) player and an inductee of the Pro Football Hall of Fame.
+Since 2021, the league is owned by Mike Ditka, a former National Football League (NFL) player and an inductee of the Pro Football Hall of Fame.
 Samantha Gordon was also named an owner in May 2022.

+The league is scheduled for return in 2026, as a hybrid format of tackle and flag football.